 To understand the full scope of academic integrity and continually develop a lifestyle of academic integrity, follow these steps:

 The purpose of academic research is not to get the “right” answer, but rather to explore different perspectives and learn about a topic.
 Instead of Googling an assignment prompt, use the UAGC Library to research the topics within the assignment prompt.
-And if you need background information on a topic, a great place to start is an encyclopedia, which you can access from the Encyclopedias & Dictionaries button on the library homepage.
-Academic integrity requires that you perform academic research (not Google) in order to explore and learn about a topic, and then share what you’ve learned.
+If you need background information on a topic, try one of the encyclopedias or dictionaries within the library.

 Useful Guide(s):